Helen Whitney: Education

 Whitney grew up in New York City, where she attended the Chapin School.
 She received a BA in English literature from Sarah Lawrence College in 1965 and a master's degree in Victorian literature from the University of Chicago in 1967.

-Documentary Films - Producer, Director, Writer
+Documentary films (producer, director, writer)

-Dramatic Feature Films - Director
+Dramatic feature films (director)

 Beginning in 1982, following her acceptance by the Sundance Institute, Whitney wrote and directed several dramatic features for television.

-Scripts - Writer & Co-Writer
+Scripts (writer and co-writer)

 Book

-In 2011, following the release of her two-part PBS documentary "Forgiveness: A Time To Love & A Time To Hate", Whitney wrote a companion book to the film with the same title and a foreword by the Dalai Lama.
+In 2011, following the release of her two-part PBS documentary Forgiveness: A Time To Love & A Time To Hate, Whitney wrote a companion book to the film with the same title and a foreword by the Dalai Lama.

-Abbreviated List of Awards and Nominations
+Abbreviated list of awards and nominations

-Film and Lecture Presentations
+Film and lecture presentations

 Whitney has delivered keynote addresses and lectures at Yale University, the University of California Berkeley, Pomona College, the Harvard Divinity School, the Iliff School of Theology in Denver, Bellarmine University, the John Jay College of Criminal Justice, Syracuse University, the Louisville Presbyterian Theological Seminary and Roanoke College.
 In 2012, she presented the William Belden Noble Lectures at Harvard University.